innogames/canirunit/README.md

  1. Install this tool using the guide above
  2. Copy the `config.sample.php` file and paste it as `config.php`
  3. Change the `config.php` file to suite your needs
- 4. Run the application to check for your environment
+ 4. Run the application to check for your environment `./console check`

+## Future plans for adding new services

+- MySQL
+- Redis
+- Beanstalkd
+- phpunit
+- node
+- apache
+- nginx
+- Anything else you would like to see added?

 ## Config Example